 It is important to keep in mind, that if an employee is able to telework, while they are in quarantine or caring for a child or close family member, that employee is not eligible for either expanded FMLA or Emergency Paid Sick Leave.
 However, if an employee’s situation changes, and due to Covid-19 complications, the employee is no longer able to telework, an employee would then be eligible for extended FMLA or Emergency Paid Sick Leave.

 Having to deal with the current global pandemic is stressful enough without worrying about the effect it may have on your job.
 If you have used protected leave under the FMLA, or the expanded protections under the FFCRA and you have been fired, wrongfully terminated, discriminated against, demoted, wrongfully disciplined, denied wages, or even think that you might need a discrimination lawyer, then call the right attorney to schedule a free and confidential consultation.
-Call our attorneys now.
+Call our office at 866-797-6040.
 The best option is not to wait.
 The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employee’s rights under the Family Medical Leave Act.